Ruska start 15.9.2017 at 19:49 from Hanko

 This page contains the most recent information of #Ruska, a unsupported bicycle ride across Finland in september 2017.
-All information here is preliminary and constantly updating so take details with a grain of salt before doing any further plans. 🙂

 Sign up for the newsletter to get details about registration.
+Registeration closed 8.9.

 If you are reading this I assume you are aware that bikebacking and unsupported cycling events are the new black and there is a new event popping up every time you refresh your browser.
 Hence Ruska is just another bikebacking event trying to mashup the best parts of the genre.
 Riding a bicycle across Finland is nothing new, but as far as I know there hasn’t been a free route unsupported event before.
 Most similar event is Rovaniemi 300 that is also a Iditarod qualifier.
 Ruska should be accessible to any cyclist who is well prepared and remembers to stay on the saddle.
 Route will take you from southmost city of Finland to the shores of Barents sea.
 Event’s name ’Ruska’ translates to autumn foliage and that is the most beautiful time of the year to be riding across Finland.